Primary Children’s Hospital

 The physicians participate in the Children’s Oncology Group (COG), an international group of pediatric cancer specialists who work together to improve the care and treatment of children with cancer through research.

-The Huntsman Cancer Institute Center for Children's Caner Research (C3R)
+The Huntsman Cancer Institute Center for Children's Cancer Research (C3R)

 The Huntsman Cancer Institute (HCI) recruits eminent scientists and doctors from around the world to study childhood and adult cancers.
 The C3R is located within the HCI building, which is located near Primary Children's and the University Hospital.
 Their goal is to develop new, effective ways to treat and prevent cancer.
 Because there is so much cancer research going on within HCI, all children and adults have the possibility to benefit from new discoveries happening in Salt Lake City.

-Collaboration between Primary Children’s Medical Center, the Division of Pediatric Hematology/Oncology and Division of Internal Medicine at the University of Utah School of Medicine, and Huntsman Cancer Institute can offer your child some of the best care in the world.
+Collaboration between Primary Children’s Hospital, the Division of Pediatric Hematology/Oncology and Division of Internal Medicine at the University of Utah School of Medicine, and Huntsman Cancer Institute can offer your child some of the best care in the world.